BHATI369/Daily-Expensive-App/README.md

 Flutter project.

-This App used for record daily spend money and show the chart of one week.
+This app is record  the daily spend money and show the chart how much money you spend in a week and it very useful for maintain your expensives

 ## ScreenShots